 If your kettle is new, make sure to use fresh water every time you use it.
 If your kettle is older, and a bit worn, it may be time to replace it.

 If the taste or smell is noticeable in both hot and cold drinks, check your plumbing and fittings.
-Worn, damaged fittings should be replaced with WRAS-approved ones.
+Worn, damaged fittings should be replaced with approved ones using a WaterSafe approved plumber.

 Check your valves

 If you've recently had a new appliance plumbed in, it could be the culprit.
 Check the appliance has a 'check valve' or a non-return valve.

 This makes sure the water flows in the right direction, and stops water flowing back up the pipe.

 If you don't have a check valve, get a reliable plumber to fit an approved one.

 'Musty' or 'stale' tastes and smells can be caused by standing water.

 TOP TIP!
 If your home has stood empty for a while, run your cold water to flush out the pipes.